Old State Capitol

 Louisiana State Capitol © Louisiana Office of Tourism

-The historic Old State Capitol Gothic building, once described by Mark Twain as being 'the ugliest thing on the Mississippi', sits on a bluff overlooking the river and today operates as a museum for political and governmental history.
-The building was completed in 1849 and housed the Louisiana Legislature until Union forces captured the city of Baton Rouge in 1862.
+The historic Old State Capitol building, once described by Mark Twain as being 'the ugliest thing on the Mississippi', sits on a bluff overlooking the river and today operates as a museum for political and governmental history.
+The unusual building was completed in 1849 and housed the Louisiana Legislature until Union forces captured the city of Baton Rouge in 1862.
 The legislature returned to the building in 1882 and stayed until the new capitol was completed in 1932.
-The old Capitol has now been restored and houses a museum featuring state-of-the-art interactive exhibits and multi-media presentations detailing Louisiana's past.
+The old Capitol has now been fully restored and the exhibits it houses are interesting and interactive, with multi-media presentations detailing Louisiana's past.
 This attraction will appeal to those interested in the political history of Louisiana but may be a bit dry and academic for kids and teenagers.

 Address: 100 North Boulevard at River Road